6 Simple Ways to Protect Your Plants from Extreme Summer Heat

 Shade cloth

-Consider transplanting any ornamental trees, shrubs and perennials from their containers into the ground for the duration of summer.
+Consider transplanting any ornamental trees, shrubs, and perennials from their containers into the ground for summer.
 It may be a hassle but your plants (and your wallet) will thank you.

 You can also talk to an agent at your local county agricultural extension office.
 There is one in every county in the United States.
 You can find your local extension office with a simple Google search.